KozlovKV/NSU-repo/materials/1/declarative/konsp.md

 Types of join:
 - Equijoin - selection by `=`
-- theta-join - selection by other conditional operaotrs
+- theta-join - selection by other conditional operators
 - Cross join - both types of join above

 **Equijoin is the most effective type**